 One of those guys asked me if I wanted to play cards with them.
 I thought, “He can never find out the real reason why I can’t play cards.”
 I said, “No thanks, you guys go ahead, today I’d prefer to just sit here and try to enjoy my very first French Vanilla cappuccino.”

-He asked, “Are you for real, you have never had a cappuccino before?”
+“Are you for real, you have never had a cappuccino before?”

 “Yes,” I replied, nervously.